Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Most people have some level of lip asymmetry.
 You might notice one side of your top lip sits higher than the other, or your bottom lip looks fuller on one side.
 This is completely normal.

 If concerns about lip asymmetry are affecting you, assessment options can be discussed during consultation.
-Individual suitability and treatment considerations are reviewed based on clinical assessment.
-Skinduced Aesthetics Clinic in Newcastle provides consultation-led cosmetic services where appropriate.
+Individual suitability and treatment considerations are reviewed based on Skinduced Aesthetics Clinic in Newcastle provides consultation-led cosmetic services where appropriate.

 What Are Asymmetrical Lips?